ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 [OPEN ISSUE: Decide whether to expand the width of the id, or support multiple cipher suites (a la OHTTP/ECH).]

-The client issues a key configuration request to `Param.leader_url` and `Param.helper_url`.
-It aborts if any of the following happen for either
+The client aborts if any of the following happen for any `key_config` request:
-request:

 * the client and aggregator failed to establish a secure, aggregator-authenticated channel;